haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-12-Singleton Pattern.md

 ### Participants

-All implementations of the singleton have these two steps in common:
+All implementations of the singleton have these steps in common:
 + Define a static filed, which saves the singleton instance.
 + Make the default constructor as **private**, to prevent other objects from using the **new** operator to construct instance.
 + Create a static creation method that acts as a constructor, where this method calls the private constructor to create an object and saves it in the above static field.
 All following calls to this method return the cached object.